 PC.A.2.1.2 Each User must reflect the system effect at the Connection Site(s) of any third party Embedded within its User System whether existing or proposed.

-PC.A.2.1.3 Although not itemised here, each User with an existing or proposed Embedded Small Power Station, Embedded Medium Power Station, Embedded DC Converter Station or HVDC System with a Registered Capacity of less than 100MW or an Embedded installation of direct current converters which does not form a DC Converter Station or HVDC System in its User System may, at The Company's reasonable discretion, be required to provide additional details relating to the User's System between the Connection Site and the existing or proposed Embedded Small Power Station, Embedded Medium Power Station, Embedded DC Converter Station, Embedded HVDC System or Embedded installation of direct current converters which does not form a DC Converter Station or Embedded installation which does not form an HVDC System.
+PC.A.2.1.3 Although not itemised here, each User with an existing or proposed Embedded Small Power Station, or Embedded DC Converter Station or HVDC System or an Embedded installation of direct current converters which does not form a DC Converter Station or HVDC System or an existing Embedded Medium Power Station in its User System may, at The Company's reasonable discretion, be required to provide additional details over and above the data required in PC.A.2.1.1 and PC.A.2.1.2 relating to the User's System between the Connection Site and the existing or proposed Embedded Small Power Station or Embedded DC Converter Station or Embedded HVDC System or Embedded installation of direct current converters which does not form a DC Converter Station or Embedded installation which does not form an HVDC System or an existing Embedded Medium Power Station.
+In the case of an Embedded Large Power Station, The Company may agree with the User to an equivalent representation to the Subtransmission System.

 PC.A.2.1.4 At The Company’s reasonable request, additional data on the User’s System (or OTSUA) will need to be supplied.
-Some of the possible reasons for such a request, and the data required, are given in PC.A.6.2, PC.A.6.4, PC.A.6.5 and PC.A.6.6.
+Some of the possible reasons for such a request, and the data required, are given in PC.A.6.2, PC.A.6.4, PC.A.6.5 and’PC.A.6.6.

 PC.A.2.2 User's System (and OTSUA) Layout

-PC.A.2.2.1 Each User shall provide a Single Line Diagram, depicting both its existing and proposed arrangement(s) of load current carrying Apparatus relating to both existing and proposed Connection Points (including in the case of OTSUA, Interface Points).
+PC.A.2.2.1 Each User shall provide a Single Line Diagram, depicting both its existing and proposed arrangement(s) of load current carrying Apparatus relating to both existing and proposed Connection Points (including in the case of OTSUA, Interface Points

 PC.A.2.2.2 The Single Line Diagram (three examples are shown in Appendix B) must include all parts of the User System operating at Supergrid Voltage throughout Great Britain and, in Scotland and Offshore, also all parts of the User System operating at 132kV or greater, and those parts of its Subtransmission System at any Transmission Site.

-In the case of OTSDUW, the Single Line Diagram must also include the OTSUA.
+For Network Operators in respect of Embedded Large Power Stations where Purchase Contracts or a Substantial Modification in respect of its Main Plant and Apparatus had been concluded on or after 1st June 2027, , that are directly connected to the Subtransmission System the Single Line Diagram shall show the connection between the Embedded Large Power Station to the Subtransmission System.

+For Network Operators in respect of Embedded Large Power Stations where Purchase Contracts or a Substantial Modification in respect of its Main Plant and Apparatus had been concluded on or after 1st June 2027, , that are not directly connected to the Subtransmission System, the Embedded Large Power Station shall be shown as an electrical equivalent at the point of connection to the Subtransmission System.In the case of OTSDUW, the Single Line Diagram must also include the OTSUA.
 In addition, the Single Line Diagram must include all parts of the User’s Subtransmission System (and any OTSUA) throughout Great Britain operating at a voltage greater than 50kV, and, in Scotland and Offshore, also all parts of the User’s Subtransmission System (and any OTSUA) operating at a voltage greater than 30kV, which, under either intact network or Planned Outage conditions:

 (a) normally interconnects separate Connection Points, or busbars at a Connection Point which are normally run in separate sections; or